-Maquiladora and shelter manufacturing
+Maquiladora and shelter manufacturing in 2021

 - Our clients looking to establish manufacturing companies under the Maquila program will enjoy:

 - 100% foreign ownership and management of the Maquiladora manufacturing company without the requirement of local director or resident representative in Mexico;

 - Entitlement of up to 100% foreign investment capital participation into the company without any special authorization by the Mexican authorities;

 - Exemption from customs duties on importation of plant machinery, equipment, raw materials, administrative equipment and parts for the intended manufacturing period in the country;

 - Permission to employ foreign personnel or professional to serve as technicians or managers in specialized fields without any local employment quota restrictions;

 - Maquiladoras are permitted to generally purchase or lease land in any location in Mexico except within 100km strip along the border; whereby they can still acquire trust rights to real estate by creating a Mexican trust with a local bank as trustee;

 - Considerably low labour costs.
 The average annual salary of a Mexican worker is US$8,000, compared to an average of US$48,000 and US$60,000 for Canada and the USA respectively.